PlayEveryWare/eos_plugin_for_unity/README.md

 ## Supported:

-- Unity Editor [^1]
-- Windows Standalone
+- Windows (Standalone x86 & x64)
 - Universal Windows Platform (x64)
 - [Android](/docs/android/README_Android.md) [^1]
 - [iOS](/docs/iOS/README_iOS.md) [^1]
 - [Linux](/docs/linux/linux_supported_versions.md) [^1]
 - [MacOS](/docs/macOS/README_macOS.md)
-- Nintendo Switch (for details see the Nintendo Developer Portal)
+- Nintendo Switch (for details, please see the Nintendo Developer Portal)

+We are always looking to add the functionality of the plugin to more platforms, and have functionality for some in private development

 [^1]: Social overlay feature is currently not supported on this platform.